The Open University since 2006

 Succeed with maths – Part 1If you feel that maths is a mystery that you want to unravel then this free course is for you.
 It...
 Try: Succeed with maths – Part 1 now

 The search for sustainable energy will dominate the twenty-first century.
 This free course, An introduction to sustainable energy, provides an introductory overview of the present energy systems and takes a brief look at where the world may find energy in the future - cleaner use of fossil fuels or renewable energy sources?

-- have an understanding and awareness of the importance of sustainable energy;
+- understand and be aware of the importance of sustainable energy

-- have an overview of the main sources of renewable energy.
+- demonstrate an overview of the main sources of renewable energy.